RaDelft/RaDelft-Dataset/README.md

 [Link To the Jupyter Notebook](https://github.com/IgnacioRoldan/RaDelft-Dataset/blob/main/machine_learning_python/examples/2_3d_visualiser.ipynb)

 ### 3_camera_projection - Point clouds projected on camera
----

 ## Point Clouds
 > [!WARNING]
-> Speed saved in the point clouds does not use the maximum Doppler unambiguous algorithm.
-To use it, all the Doppler cubes must be generated, which will take up too much space in the data repository.
+> Velocity saved in the point clouds does not use the maximum Doppler unambiguous algorithm.
+To use the extension, all the Doppler cubes must be generated, which will take up too much space in the data repository.
 To generate the matrices, the file *generateRadarCubeFFTs.m* can be run with the saveDopplerFold parameter equal to 1.
-Then, in the *cube_to_pointcloud* function in *data_preparation.py*, the path to the Doppler folder can be passed.
+Then, the path to the Doppler folder can be passed in the *cube_to_pointcloud* function in *data_preparation.py*.
+Moreover, the current algorithm for unambiguous Doppler extension is only valid when a single target occurs in a range-Doppler cell.

 ## Annotation
 > [!NOTE]